Becoming an Irish citizen through naturalisation

 Future intentions

 You must intend in good faith to continue to reside in the State after naturalisation.
-If your application is successful and you move away from Ireland you should complete Form 5 (pdf), which states your intention to keep your Irish citizenship while you are temporarily living aboard.
+If your application is successful and you move away from Ireland you should complete Form 5 (pdf), which states your intention to keep your Irish citizenship while you are temporarily living abroad.

 If your application is approved, you must make a declaration of fidelity to the nation and loyalty to the State.
 You must also swear that you will observe the laws of Ireland and respect its democratic values.
 These declarations are usually made at a citizenship ceremony.